mkotsovoulou/ods6001a/assignments/assignment2/README.md

 ## Execute your program

-Remember in order to execute your code you type in the terminal:
+*Remember*: in order to execute your code you type in the terminal:

 ```
 python assignment2.py
 ```